Avarua Nomad Scores & Quality of Life - π¨π° Cook Islands

 10 |

-English is widely spoken, and while Cook Islands Maori is present, formal learning resources and immersion opportunities are scarce. |
+English is the main language; Cook Islands Maori is spoken but formal learning opportunities are scarce and informal exposure is limited. |

 |